ympoglag/water-fast/index.md

 - ALCAR is a bad idea, I will not use it for the next 2 days.

-- Green Tea is not only Autophagy safe, but actually helps Autophagy, I will drink (2-3 cups of 240 mL each, steeped lightly).
+- Green Tea is not only autophagy safe, but actually helps autophagy, I will drink (2-3 cups of 240 mL each, steeped lightly).

+- Pepperment Tea is fasting/autophagy safe, I'll drink 1 cup at evening/night per day.

 - I have finally measured a correct electrolyte water mix, see [#How](#how)